-Before choosing a type of car bike rack, it is important to consider the frequency of use, vehicle compatibility, the number of bikes needing transport and how much you want to spend.
+Before choosing a type of car bike rack, it's important to consider the frequency of use, vehicle compatibility, the number of bikes needing transport and budget.

 Types of Bike Racks for Cars